ksanjeevan/randomforest-density-python/README.md

 ### Introduction

+_In probability and statistics, density estimation is the construction of an estimate, based on observed data, of an unobservable underlying probability density function.
+The unobservable density function is thought of as the density according to which a large population is distributed; the data are usually thought of as a random sample from that population._

+_Random forests are an ensemble learning method that operate by constructing a multitude of decision trees and combining their results for predictions.
+Random decision forests correct for decision trees' habit of overfitting to their training set._

-In this project an implementation of random forests method for density estimation is presented.
-The approach is centered around the technical report _[Decision Forests for Classification, Regression, Density Estimation, Manifold
+In this project, a random forests method for density estimation is implemented.
-Learning and Semi-Supervised Learning](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/decisionForests_MSR_TR_2011_114.pdf)_.
 Following is the presentation of some of the steps, results, tests and comparisons.

 ### Random Forest Implementation

-In this implementation, we use axis aligned split functions (called [stumps](https://en.wikipedia.org/wiki/Decision_stump)) to build binary trees by optimizing the [entropy gain](https://en.wikipedia.org/wiki/Differential_entropy) at each node.
+In this implementation, axis aligned split functions are used (called [stumps](https://en.wikipedia.org/wiki/Decision_stump)) to build binary trees by optimizing the [entropy gain](https://en.wikipedia.org/wiki/Differential_entropy) at each node.
 The key parameters to select for this method are: tree depth/entropy gain threshold, forest size, and randomness.

-The optimal depth of a tree will be data dependent.
+The optimal depth of a tree will be case dependent.
 For that reason we first train a small set of trees on a fixed depth (_tune\_entropy\_threshold_ method, parameters _n_ and _depth_).
-Unlike forest size, where an increase will never yield worse results, too high a value will lead to [overfitting](https://en.wikipedia.org/wiki/Overfitting).
-We then take a look at how the optimal entropy gain varies with depth, as can seen in the following animation:
+Unlike forest size, where an increase will never yield worse results, a lax stop condition will lead to [overfitting](https://en.wikipedia.org/wiki/Overfitting).
+The entropy gain is strictly decreasing with depth, as can be seen in the animation below:
 <p align="center">
 <img src="result_plots/lcurve.gif" width="500px"/>
 </p>

-Optimizing an L-curve is an ill-posed regularization problem, that is handled in this implementation by finding the elbow of 'maximum depth' (point furthest from the line connecting the L's extremes), and averaging it out over _n_, as we can see here:
+Optimizing the entropy gain threshold is an [ill-posed regularization problem](https://en.wikipedia.org/wiki/Tikhonov_regularization), that is handled in this implementation by finding the elbow point of 'maximum depth' (point furthest from the line connecting the the function's extremes), and averaging it out over _n_, as we can see here:

 <p align="center">
 <img src="result_plots/evol.png" width="400px"/>
 </p>

-This step is very expensive, since the depth is fixed with no a priori indication of where the optimal threshold is.
-A better approach would be to implement an online L-curve method (such as the ones discussed [here](https://www1.icsi.berkeley.edu/~barath/papers/kneedle-simplex11.pdf)) as a first pass to avoid initial over-splitting.
+This step is expensive, since the depth is fixed with no a priori indication of where the optimal threshold is, and the number of leafs that need to be fitted grows exponentially.
+A better approach would be to implement an online L-curve method (such as the ones discussed [here](https://www1.icsi.berkeley.edu/~barath/papers/kneedle-simplex11.pdf)) as a first pass to avoid initial over-splitting (pending).

-From the Microsoft article:
+From _[Decision Forests for Classification, Regression, Density Estimation, Manifold
+Learning and Semi-Supervised Learning](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/decisionForests_MSR_TR_2011_114.pdf)_:

 _A key aspect of decision forests is the fact that its component trees are all randomly different from one another.
 This leads to de-correlation between the individual tree predictions and, in turn, to improved gen- eralization.
 Forest randomness also helps achieve high robustness with respect to noisy data.
 Randomness is injected into the trees during the training phase.
 Two of the most popular ways of doing so are:_
 * _[Random training data set sampling (e.g. bagging) ](https://en.wikipedia.org/wiki/Bootstrap_aggregating)_